Ownerless island and partial entanglement entropy in island phases: Acknowledgment

 \section{Acknowledgment}

+We would like to thank Rongxin Miao, Tadashi Takayanagi, Huajia Wang and Yang Zhou for helpful discussion.
+We also thank the referees of Scipost Physics for giving useful suggestions to clarify the set-ups and the role of the self-encoding property in this work.
 J.Lin is supported by the National Natural Science Foundation of China under Grant No.12247117, No.12247103 and No.12047502.
 Y.Lu is supported by the China Postdoctoral Science Foundation under Grant No.2022TQ0140 and the National Natural Science Foundation of China under Grant No.12247161.
-Q.Wen would like to thank the Institute of Theoretical Physics, Chinese Academy of Sciences for hospitality during the development of this project.
+Q.Wen would like to thank the Institute of Theoretical Physics, Chinese Academy of Sciences and the Yanqi Lake Beijing Institute of Mathematical Sciences and Applications for kind hospitality during the development of this project.
+Q.Wen thank the ``Zhishan Scholars'' program of Southeast University for support.